Competitive Admissions Process

 - Complete the FTCC Application Process

-- Attend a Health Applicant Counseling Session
+- Attend a Health Applicant Counseling Session (this is not a mandatory Information Session)

 - Sessions are available online or in person in the Health Technologies Center